Boston Family Office LLC Has $8.94 Million Stock Position in SPDR S&P MidCap 400 ETF Trust (NYSEARCA:MDY)

-Boston Family Office LLC trimmed its position in SPDR S&P MidCap 400 ETF Trust (NYSEARCA:MDY – Free Report) by 12.3% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 18,674 shares of the exchange traded fund’s stock after selling 2,624 shares during the quarter.
-Boston Family Office LLC’s holdings in SPDR S&P MidCap 400 ETF Trust were worth $8,944,000 as of its most recent filing with the Securities and Exchange Commission.
+Boston Family Office LLC reduced its stake in shares of SPDR S&P MidCap 400 ETF Trust (NYSEARCA:MDY – Free Report) by 12.3% during the 2nd quarter, according to its most recent 13F filing with the SEC.
+The firm owned 18,674 shares of the exchange traded fund’s stock after selling 2,624 shares during the period.
+Boston Family Office LLC’s holdings in SPDR S&P MidCap 400 ETF Trust were worth $8,944,000 as of its most recent filing with the SEC.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-RFP Financial Group LLC acquired a new position in SPDR S&P MidCap 400 ETF Trust during the 2nd quarter valued at $65,000.
-Atlas Capital Advisors LLC raised its stake in SPDR S&P MidCap 400 ETF Trust by 400.0% during the 1st quarter.
-Atlas Capital Advisors LLC now owns 150 shares of the exchange traded fund’s stock valued at $69,000 after purchasing an additional 120 shares during the last quarter.
-Horizons Wealth Management raised its stake in SPDR S&P MidCap 400 ETF Trust by 33.3% during the 2nd quarter.
-Horizons Wealth Management now owns 164 shares of the exchange traded fund’s stock valued at $79,000 after purchasing an additional 41 shares during the last quarter.
-Godsey & Gibb Inc. acquired a new position in SPDR S&P MidCap 400 ETF Trust during the 2nd quarter valued at $89,000.
-Finally, Northwest Bank & Trust Co acquired a new position in SPDR S&P MidCap 400 ETF Trust during the 2nd quarter valued at $93,000.
+Other hedge funds have also recently bought and sold shares of the company.
+RFP Financial Group LLC acquired a new stake in SPDR S&P MidCap 400 ETF Trust during the 2nd quarter worth approximately $65,000.
+Atlas Capital Advisors LLC raised its holdings in SPDR S&P MidCap 400 ETF Trust by 400.0% during the 1st quarter.
+Atlas Capital Advisors LLC now owns 150 shares of the exchange traded fund’s stock worth $69,000 after buying an additional 120 shares during the period.
+Horizons Wealth Management raised its holdings in SPDR S&P MidCap 400 ETF Trust by 33.3% during the 2nd quarter.
+Horizons Wealth Management now owns 164 shares of the exchange traded fund’s stock worth $79,000 after buying an additional 41 shares during the period.
+Godsey & Gibb Inc. acquired a new stake in SPDR S&P MidCap 400 ETF Trust during the 2nd quarter worth approximately $89,000.
+Finally, Northwest Bank & Trust Co acquired a new stake in SPDR S&P MidCap 400 ETF Trust during the 2nd quarter worth approximately $93,000.

 SPDR S&P MidCap 400 ETF Trust Trading Down 1.0 %